farrukh-ahm/Borrow-A-Story-Library/README.md

 # UX/UI <a name="ux"></a>
 ## Site Purpose <a name="purpose"></a>
-The purpose of this website is to provide a platform for both, the Library staff and the Library patrons, where they can access their desired objectives.
-A library staff can efficiently and convinently catalogue books available at the library, look-up the status of books whether it's available or has been borrowed by a library patron, and manage the patron's information.
+The purpose of this website is to provide a platform for both, the Library staff and the Library patrons, where they can access their objectives through the ease of navigation.
+A library staff can efficiently and conveniently catalogue books available at the library, look-up the status of books whether they are available or have been borrowed by a library patron, and manage the patron's information.
-On the other hand, a library patron/user can convinently find the books they might be interested in, find the location in the library where the book is kept, and if available, borrow it easily via the website itself.
+On the other hand, a library patron/user can conveniently find the book they might be interested in, find the location in the library where it is kept, and if available, borrow it easily via the website itself.

 ## Site Objectives<a name="objectives"></a>
 1. Provide an appealing and user friendly website.
-1. Provide effective database maangement tools to the staffs.
+1. Provide effective database mangement tools to the staffs.
-1. Provide ease-of-navigation throughout the website.
+1. Provide ease of navigation throughout the website.
-1. Encourage more people to visit library by coalescing digital media with print media.
+1. Encourage more people to visit the library by coalescing digital media with print media.

 ## Target Audience <a name="audience"></a>
 1. Regular visitors to the library.
-1. Reluctant visitors who wants to avoid the hassle of going to the counter and getting a book issued.
+1. Reluctant visitors who want to avoid the hassle of going to the counter and getting a book issued.
 1. Youngsters who are more comfortable with digital platforms.
 1. For every book lover out there.
 1. For everyone who wants to try out the public library.